 Opening pages of novel-in-progress, Sangam

-Sangam is a tale of a ghazal song that connects three men across generations, whose lives begin to echo one another to feed a complete tale of how music drives our minds and our hearts.
-In medieval India, the poet Khusrow arrives at the ruins of a ransacked temple where, stricken by thoughts of his fantasy lover, he begins penning new ghazal lyrics.
+A tale of a ghazal that connects three men across generations, whose lives begin to echo one another to feed a complete tale of how music drives our minds and our hearts.
+In medieval India, the poet Khusro arrives at the ruins of a ransacked temple where, stricken by thoughts of his fantasy lover, he begins penning new ghazal lyrics.
 In 1948, young lawyer Jayant hears these lyrics from a courtesan who captures his soul.
 But he is stuck with a job and family that puts him at a moral crossroads against his newly independent nation.
 In present day America, aspiring disc jockeys Amar and Erfan find a recording of the ghazal.
-Amar hopes it will help him get notice in the city’s club scene, as well as Erfan’s beautiful sister.
-There is a full draft of the novel, as I completed for my MFA thesis draft, and after taking some time on other projects, I've revived recent interest and am revising.
+Amar juggles his hopes for success and stardom, complicated by his rivalry with Erfan, and his affections for his sister, Dalia.